StrawHatHacker/Shiro-The-Discord-Bot/README.md

 * **\>prune \<number\>**
   > Bulk deletes a number of messages (max.
 100).
 Aliases: *purge*, *clear*
 * **\>warn \<member\> [reason]**
-  > Warns the mentioned member [reason optional]
+  > Warns the mentioned member for an optional reason
 * **\>addrole \<role\> \<target\>**
   > Adds a role to the specified target.
 Role can be given by id, name, or tag.
 Target can be a member id, member name, member mention, all, humans, bots
 * **\>removerole \<role\> \<target\>**
   > Removes a role from the specified target.
 Details same as above
 * **\>report \<members\> [reason]**
-   > Reports the mentioned members to the server owner [reason optional]
+   > Reports the mentioned members to the server owner for an optional reason

    > *For supporters only*
 ##### Information